codeplaysoftware/SYCL-For-CUDA-Examples/examples/vector_addition/README.md

 for which an example CMakefile is provided.
 For detailed documentation on how to migrate from CUDA to SYCL, see [SYCL For CUDA Developers](https://developer.codeplay.com/products/computecpp/ce/guides/sycl-for-cuda-developers).

-Note currently the CUDA backend does not support the [USM](https://github.com/intel/llvm/blob/sycl/sycl/doc/extensions/USM/USM.adoc) extension, so we use
-`sycl::buffer` and `sycl::accessors` instead.

 Pre-requisites
 ---------------